 Reach your hand into your Backpack (Step 2) and pull out your Map (Step 3).
 It’s massive.
-At this moment it contains the entire music industry, and we need to narrow it down to where your Music World's people live.
+At this moment it contains the entire music industry, and we need to narrow it down to where the people in your Music World live.
 Your audience, your "Target Market", waits for you to spend time with them somewhere.
-Find this place, and then can you can "decide your route" to get there.
-We like this Map metaphor.
+Find this place, and then you can "decide your route" to get there.

-"Deciding your Route" on your Map is a concept that should give you solace because most people have no direction on their route: they randomly guess at their music career strategies, waiting for a vague, amorphous “break” in their music career.
+"Deciding your Route" on your Map is a concept that should give you solace because most people have no set direction on their route: they randomly guess in their music career strategies, waiting for a vague, amorphous “break” in their music career.
 That really messes with most peoples’ heads.
-It’s Expectation Management at its worst because not setting clear, attainable expectations immediately sets you up to be disappointed; we're saying that you need to keep dreaming big, but reverse-engineer that dream and break it down into achievable steps, not vague ones.
+It’s Expectation Management at its worst because not setting clear, attainable expectations immediately sets you up to be disappointed; you need to keep dreaming big, but reverse-engineer that dream and break it down into specific, achievable steps.

 ∆ There is a chance you’re going to end up wanting to live in Step 4 (Doing the Thing) and if so, then you’ll only need a minimal amount of Step 3 (probably Landscapes mostly, with very little Analysis Tools) as compared to those who pursue Step 5's data-heavy industry competition.
 Keep this in mind as you read, while remembering that we’re going to make data fun and accessible, so it can't hurt to dabble in it for the sake of understanding our industry at the very least, even if you don't want to dive in completely.